|

 in the plane.
 If you simply push your way past the fear, you have an

+incredibly exciting experience.
 The fear one feels when looking down 5,000 feet from an airplane is

 different, but no less real, than the fear one feels while on stage.
 Many

+people would actually prefer the parachute to the stage.
 There's one difference between these two fears: The fear one feels on

 stage is not the fear of anything fatal.
 You won't die if you make a